-Fall likely will hold few surprises for drivers when they fill the tanks of their mini-vans, sedans and trucks.
-Retail gasoline prices have fallen steadily this week and are expected to continue down, barring a hurricane that disrupts Gulf of Mexico production or a significant shift in the economy.
+Fall likely will hold few surprises for drivers when they fill the tanks on their mini-vans, sedans and trucks.

 The national average for unleaded regular gasoline was $2.71 a gallon on Friday, which is about 3 cents lower than a week ago, based on a survey by AAA, Wright Express and the Oil Price Information Service.
 It's about 17.6 cents higher than a year ago.